Vikasss7663/SchoolManagementService/readme.md

 ### Connection
-Make sure to check you connection if error occured
+Make sure to check your connection if error occured